 When an agent leaves your team, it's important to maintain your lines of communication with your customers.
-This article describes best practices for removing agents from your Zendesk account.
+This article describes steps you should take for downgrading and removing an agent from Zendesk.

 To reassign an agent's tickets